user-simon/Minesweeper-Dots/README.md

 <p align="center">
 <img src="img/custom_diff.png" width="55%">
 </p>

+## Installing
+Simply download and extract the latest release at a location of your choosing and you're good to go.

 ## Building
 The project uses C++17 and [SFML](https://www.sfml-dev.org/) for rendering and user input so you'll have to link against that.
 Because the program is intended to run on multiple platforms, the lib `sfml-main-s` is used to use `main` as an entry-point, as opposed to `WinMain` on Windows, et c.